 Scott is accountable to HCCC Board of Directors and responsible for the administration of all Council activities and operations.
 Scott joined HCCC in 2003 after previous stints with King County, Port Gamble S’Klallam Tribe, American Rivers, Skokomish Tribe and the Point No Point Treaty Council.
 Scott has a B.A. degree from Michigan State University in Urban and Metropolitan Studies and a M.S. degree in Fisheries Science from the University of Washington.

-Haley supports the implementation and adaptive management of the Integrated Watershed Plan.
-She is also the Local Integrating Organization (LIO) Coordinator, and facilitates the Hood Canal Regional Pollution Identification and Correction Program.
+Haley supports the implementation and adaptive management of the Integrated Watershed Plan, coordinates the Local Integrating Organization (LIO), and facilitates the Hood Canal Regional Pollution Identification and Correction Program.
 Haley earned a M.P.A. at the UW Evans School of Public Policy and Governance, and M.M.A. at the UW School of Marine and Environmental Affairs.
 Before coming to HCCC, Haley was a Hershman Marine Policy Fellow at the Puget Sound Partnership and served with the Peace Corps in Mauritania.

-Heidi supports the Executive Director in the development, implementation, and tracking of HCCC’s programs.
-She also manages the Habitat Work Schedule project database.
-Prior to joining HCCC in 2009, Heidi spent time collecting and identifying insects for research studies in Arizona, Washington, and Ecuador.
-Heidi earned a degree in Biology (Ecology and Evolution) from University of Washington in Seattle.
+Heidi supports the development, implementation, and tracking of HCCC’s Salmon and Watershed Programs and conducts ecological assessments and restoration activities for the ILF Mitigation Program.
+Prior to joining HCCC in 2009, Heidi spent time collecting and identifying critters for research studies in Arizona, Washington, Oregon and Ecuador.
+Heidi earned a B.S. degree in Biology (Ecology and Evolution) from University of Washington in Seattle.

-Patty works with individuals or entities seeking to purchase mitigation credit, manages mitigation credit sales, mitigation fee management, interagency review team oversight, site selection, management, and maintenance, mitigation project design and implementation, and works with watershed partners for site acquisition and long-term stewardship.
-Patty is a senior level fisheries scientist and project manager with over 30 years of experience in both the private and public sectors.
+Mike works with individuals or entities seeking to purchase mitigation credit, manages mitigation credit sales, mitigation fee management, interagency review team oversight, site selection, management, and maintenance, mitigation project design and implementation, and works with watershed partners for site acquisition and long-term stewardship.
+Mike is a senior level biologist with over 20 years of experience.

 Alicia works with community stakeholders, citizens, partner organizations, and member governments to assure sound science and community values guide the implementation of salmon recovery projects in the Hood Canal region.
 Alicia earned her Bachelors of Science degree from Oregon State University’s College of Earth, Ocean, and Atmospheric Sciences in Environmental Sciences, with specialization emphasis in Environmental Conservation, Resources, and Sustainability.